terraware/terraware-devices/README.md

 *   `SERVER`: The server address, e.g. 'https://localhost:4000/' for the terraware-server instance to load config from & push timeseries data to.
 *   `FACILITIES`: The list of facility IDs this device manager instance represents.
 Should be just a comma-delimited list of ints, e.g. `1,3,18`

+The Terraware admin user interface has a "Generate New Offline Refresh Token" button on the device manager page that generates a new token and updates the corresponding environment variable in Balena.

 ## Device Configuration

 Refer to `sample-site.json` for a full example of configuring every supported sensor (including the currently-disabled-in-code chirpstack sensors.)
 There aren't enough drivers in there yet to really have a canonical split between "required" and "optional" - it's still a bit case-by-case.
 But we do have a split between formal parameters and "additional settings".
 In the `sample-site.json` the distinction is just "is it in the top-level device config dictionary, or is it in the nested 'settings' dictionary?"
 But on the terraware-server side, the significance is that the top-level ones can be formalized in the database schema, and then the 'settings' dictionary is a single JSON-valued field in the schema.
 So, it's harder to validate, but useful for very device-specific settings.